-Working with large csv/excel files leads to many problems in any data pipeline.
-In this article, we're going to explore 4 different issues with flat files and how Dropbase can help you solve them.
+Working with large CSV/Excel files leads to many problems in any data pipeline.
+In this article, we're going to explore 5 key issues with flat files and how Dropbase can help you solve them.

 Take for example, a talent recruitment company that collaboratively edits data on a regular basis.
 They'd have to manually update job changes for certain leads, and have a data quality team that adds flags, and cleans the data.
 Ideally, they would like to see the changes requested by the data entry team and why the changes were made.